 Toward the end of the degree program, you'll need to pass proficiencies in music education, piano and your performance concentration (instrumental or vocal).

-The degree program culminates with 16 weeks of student teaching at an area elementary and secondary school.
-Before applying for student teaching, you’ll have to pass all proficiencies, meet all GPA requirements and satisfy all prerequisites for student teaching from UNT’s College of Education.
-You’re assigned a cooperating teacher and a university supervisor who’ll help develop your teaching skills.
+The degree program culminates with 16 weeks of student teaching at an area elementary or secondary school.
+Before applying for student teaching, you'll have to pass all proficiencies, meet all GPA requirements and satisfy all prerequisites for student teaching from UNT's College of Education.
+You'll also be assigned a cooperating teacher and a university supervisor who will help develop your teaching skills.

 During student teaching, you must pass the pre-TExES and the TExES tests, which complete certification to teach in Texas.